-Overall, roots adopted either an “active-foraging strategy”, characterized by outgrowth of LRs in the disparate Sp.NO3 and C.KCl conditions, or a “dormant foraging strategy” characterized by a repression of LRs outgrowth in the disparate Sp.KCl and C.NO3 conditions.
+Overall, roots adopted either an “active-foraging strategy”, characterized by outgrowth of LRs in the homogeneous Sp.NO3 and C.KCl conditions, or a “dormant foraging strategy” characterized by a repression of LRs outgrowth in the disparate Sp.KCl and C.NO3 conditions.
 (Note: A thorough analysis of root development under these diverse conditions is provided in Supplemental Text ‘Root development in Split conditions‘).
-It is noteworthy that the plant as an integrated system maintained a constant level of root proliferation within the compartments that contained NO3-, as the total LR length in the Sp.NO3 compartment was virtually the same as the total LR length in both compartments of the C.NO3 roots combined (2.290.21 cmLR.PR-1 vs. 1.070.15 cmLR.PR-1 x 2 root parts=2.15 cmLR.PR-1; Fig. 1B).
+It is noteworthy that the plant as an integrated system maintained a constant level of root proliferation within the compartments that contained NO3-, as the total LR length in the homogeneous Sp.NO3 compartment was virtually the same as the total LR length in both compartments of the homogeneous C.NO3 roots combined (2.290.21 cmLR.PR-1 vs. 1.070.15 cmLR.PR-1 x 2 root parts=2.15 cmLR.PR-1; Fig. 1B).
 Altogether, the LR responses in this split-root system seem to display a logical overall adaptive strategy that plants use to optimize nutrient acquisition in different environments.
 These responses fit with the current model of dual regulation by local NO3- and systemic feedback repression (2, 3); i.e., (i) C.NO3 roots are under a systemic feedback repression in response to high NO3- supply, (ii) In split-root plants that are exposed to NO3- only on one half of their root system, the level of this systemic repression is lower – compared to plants exposed to a homogeneous N-supply.
-In the split-root case, the combination of a low systemic repression and local NO3- availability leads to LR outgrowth in Sp.NO3 conditions, whereas Sp.KCl roots are only subjected to the systemic repression and, (iii) In C.KCl plants, the systemic repression of LR growth is totally absent, leading to root proliferation.
-The findings support the basis for the former model for the control of root development by local and systemic signals (2).
+In the split-root case, the combination of a low systemic repression and local NO3- availability leads to LR outgrowth in Sp.NO3 conditions, whereas Sp.KCl roots are only subjected to the systemic repression and, (iii) ???
+What comes here???
+In C.KCl plants, the systemic repression of LR growth is totally absent, leading to root proliferation.
+The findings support the hypothesis of the previous model for the control of root development by local and systemic signals (2).

-To further our understanding of the molecular underpinnings of these responses to N-supply and demand that enables plants to direct root growth in the more effective N-use area and support plant growth as an integrated “system”, we performed genome-wide analysis of transcriptional changes occurring in short- and long-term exposure to N-supply and -deprivation in the split-root experimental framework, as described below.
+To further our understanding of the molecular underpinnings of these responses to N-supply and demand that enable plants to direct root growth to the more effective N-use area and support plant growth as an integrated “system”, we performed genome-wide analysis of transcriptional changes occurring in short- and long-term exposure to N-supply and -deprivation in the split-root experimental framework.

 Genome-wide reprogramming in response to local vs. systemic nitrogen environments.
 To understand the molecular basis of the integration of local vs. systemic signals, we undertook a transcriptomic approach across the panel of split-root conditions presented above.
-RNA from roots of plants exposed to distinct combination of local and distal N-signals (C.NO3, Sp.NO3, Sp.KCl and C.KCl) was extracted at short-term time-points (2 hrs & 8 hrs) and at longer-term (2 days), after the beginning of the –N or +N treatment.
-These early time-points were selected in an effort to sample early responses and the dynamics of regulatory change before any significant changes in root morphology.
+RNA from roots of plants exposed to distinct combination of local and distal N-signals (C.NO3, Sp.NO3, Sp.KCl and C.KCl) was extracted at early time points (2 hrs & 8 hrs) and at later time points (2 days), after the beginning of the –N or +N treatment.
+These early time points were selected in an effort to sample early responses and the dynamics of regulatory change before any significant changes in root morphology.
 A three-way Analysis of Variance (ANOVA) was performed to statistically analyze these data as a whole (e.g., nitrogen effect, split-root effect, time effect) (Supplemental Text).
 From this ANOVA analysis, we identified a set of genes whose N-responses were altered by the split-root conditions, i.e., genes that showed a significant interaction between NO3- availability (i.e., presence or absence) and split-root conditions (i.e., homogeneous or heterogeneous): “N-interaction set” of 123 genes (q-val<0.2 and p-val< 0.001; Table S1).